openblockchains/awesome-solidity/README.md

 Learn by Example from the Real World (Anno 1637) - Buy!
 Sell!
 Hold!
 Enjoy the Beauty of Admiral of Admirals, Semper Augustus and More.

+> Tulips were introduced into the Netherlands in the 16th century.
+> These exotic flowers were greatly admired and numerous species were meticulously recorded,
+> along with their Latin names, in tulip albums.
+>
+> -- Rijksmuseum, Amsterdam

 ## Transactions (Hyper) Ledger Book

 | From                | To           | What                      | Qty |